 KAT (I’m not sure where the apparent acronym comes from) makes four basic drum kits, known simply as the KT1, KT2, KT3, and KT4.
 What makes the KAT electronic drum kits stand out from the crowd is that they are all basically white.

-Sure, there’s a little gray and black here and there, and the KT3 has some bright red accents, but the drum pads themselves are all white.
+Sure, there’s a little gray and black here and there, and the KT3 has some bright red accents, but the drum pads themselves are all white, like new drum heads on acoustic sets.

 That’s rather refreshing.
 But is white your best color?
 Does that matter?